 Once when I was on a specialized heart failure service, I took care of a teenage boy.
-He had a form of idiopathic dilated cardiomyopathy and had a big heart…in, obviously, more ways than one.
+He had a form of idiopathic dilated cardiomyopathy (a weak, enlarged heart), and he had a huge heart…in more ways than one.

 He loved baseball, pumpkin pie, and horses.
 His family owned a farm, so before he got sick, he would often go horseback riding.
 He also loved to draw.